 - electric gyro: This kind of gyro works like the vacuum one in that it is not fluxgate-slaved, but rather than using the vacuum system to spin the gyro, it uses an electric motor for that, which is often more reliable.
 Choose this option when making a general-aviation plane without a vacuum system, like early Cirrus SR-20s and -22s before they were equipped with glass-cockpits.

-This is a new option as of X-Plane 10.30.
+This is a new option as of X-Plane 10.30, with an additional setting added in X-Plane 11.
 To intercept and track a nav source, like a VOR radial, a localizer, or a GPS track, the autopilot must know the radial or DTK (desired track).
 This angle information can come from different sources with different types of autopilots, so you can choose the one that most closely reflects the setup of the airplane you are modelling:

 - GPS/LOC: the autopilot takes course to intercept in nav/loc mode from either GPS or localizer and from OBS selector when tracking a VOR radial.
 The autopilot will know what course to track and intercept when flying a localizer or GPS track, even if the HSI is misplaced.
 This is what is usually found in modern airplanes, with autopilots like G1000 or S-Tec Fivty Five or in airliners.
 This type of autopilot is capable of tracking and coupling, and can do dual-mode intercepts.
 This is the default setting that X-Plane 9 always used.
 When combining this type of autopilot with the new X-Plane 430 GPS navigator, it supports GPSS-mode (GPS steering) with turn anticipation and can also fly DME arcs or fixed-radius RNAV legs.